jieunjeong09/RNAseq-limma/README.md

 `make_Hugo_identifiers.R` downloads HGNC data file and makes `HUGO.RDS` of the table of gene `Type` and identifiers: `Ensembl`, `Symbol` and `Entrez`.

 Different programs require different identifiers.
-For example, RSEM uses Ensembl which annotates more genes.
+For example, RSEM uses Ensembl, which annotates more genes.
 This increases the chance of identifying genes that lack Entrez IDs or HGNC-approved symbols.

 Processing requires meta data key that can use information from soft file or series matrix file, the latter has a format that is easier to use.
 In either case, one has to modify this script for other data series.